How Many Moving Parts Do Electric Cars Use? ICE/EV Compared

 Electric cars lack a large portion of the parts that traditional cars use.
 I’ve already covered this in detail.
 However, I’m yet to discuss which pieces you are accustomed to are missing from electric vehicles.
 One part that people often wonder about is transmissions, and are they used in electric vehicles?

 Electric cars typically don’t use transmissions.
 Rather, electric cars operate in one gear and can thus accelerate or decelerate without using transmission to shift gears.
-Nonetheless, a few electric cars do contain a transmission, though this is rare.
+A few electric cars do contain a transmission, though this is rare.

 Since electric cars lack a transmission, they also don’t have a reverse gear.
 Instead, the electric engine reverses the direction it spins, allowing the car to go backward.
 When cars have only one gear, it means that you don’t have to worry about damages occurring to gears or the clutch, which are common issues in gas or diesel cars.